 The Structured Products Law Review: Editors' Preface

-For this year, we are pleased to report that this second edition adds one new jurisdiction and updates each existing geographical overview to cover its developments over the past year.
+For this year, we are pleased to report that this third edition adds one new jurisdiction and updates each existing geographical overview to cover its developments over the past year.
 One of the major developments, of course, has been the global covid-19 pandemic and the societal and governmental responses to that health risk.
 One of the more interesting effects of the pandemic for the structured products market was the intense volatility of the global stock markets in March and April 2020 as the world grappled with the new virus and its economic consequences.
 The volatility index of Chicago Board Options Exchange, known as the VIX index, reached a peak of 82.7 on 16 March 2020, which was higher than during the 2008 financial crisis and significantly higher than its long-run volatility average of approximately 20.
 This volatility resulted in substantial pricing movements in the structured products market.
 Combined with high levels of investor demand and longer marketing periods for typical structured products, and thus longer periods between the indicative pricing at launch and the final pricing at the close of the marketing, this unprecedented volatility required significant issuer and distributor efforts to appropriately price and sell structured products to those who understood the risks.
 Many transactions needed restructuring or repricing.
 At the same time, the investors saw the value of capital protection, including features such as buffers and triggers.
 The ultimate effects of this market dislocation, including any regulatory response, will take a long time to unravel.
 The near term results, however, are unambiguous: investors clearly noticed that structured products provided them with a set of investment options to capitalise on, or mitigate against, those unparalleled market conditions.